-'''

-C.Time.adjustTZ()

-(method) Time.adjustTZ(epochTime: number, tzTo: string, tzFrom?:

-string): number

-Adjust a timestamp from one timezone to another.

-@param - epochTime - UNIX epoch time.

-@param - tzTo - timezone to adjust to.

-@param - tzFrom - optional timezone of the timestamp.

-C.Time.strftime()

-(method) Time.strftime(date: number | Date, format: string, utc?:

-boolean): string

-Format a Date object or number as a time string, using strftime specifier.

-@param - date - Date object or number (seconds since epoch) to format.

-@param - format - specifier to use to format the date.

-@param - utc - whether to output the time in UTC, rather than in local

-timezone.

-@returns - representation of the given date.

-C.Time.strptime()

-(method) Time.strptime(str: string, format: string, utc?:

-boolean, strict?: boolean): Date

-Extract time from a string using strptime specifier.

-@param - str - string to parse to a timestamp (see strict flag).

-@param - format - strptime specifier.

-@param - utc - whether to interpret times as UTC, rather than as local time.

-@param - strict - whether to return null if there are any extra characters

-after timestamp.
+''' C.Time.adjustTZ() (method) Time.adjustTZ(epochTime: number, tzTo: string, tzFrom?: string): number Adjust a timestamp from one timezone to another. @param - epochTime - UNIX epoch time. @param - tzTo - timezone to adjust to. @param - tzFrom - optional timezone of the timestamp.
+C.Time.clamp() (method) Time.clamp(date, earliest, latest, defaultDate?): number Constrains an event's parsed timestamp to realistic earliest and latest boundaries. @param - date - Timestamp originally parsed from event, in UNIX epoch time (ms) or JavaScript Date format. @param - earliest - earliest allowable timestamp, in UNIX epoch time (ms) or JS Date format. @param - latest - latest allowable timestamp, in UNIX epoch time (ms) or JS Date format. @param - defaultDate - optional default date, in UNIX epoch time (ms) or JS Date format, to substitute for values outside the earliest or latest boundaries.
+C.Time.strftime() (method) Time.strftime(date: number | Date, format: string, utc?: boolean): string Format a Date object or number as a time string, using strftime specifier. @param - date - Date object or number (seconds since epoch) to format. @param - format - specifier to use to format the date. @param - utc - whether to output the time in UTC, rather than in local timezone. @returns - representation of the given date.
+C.Time.strptime() (method) Time.strptime(str: string, format: string, utc?: boolean, strict?: boolean): Date Extract time from a string using strptime specifier. @param - str - string to parse to a timestamp (see strict flag). @param - format - strptime specifier. @param - utc - whether to interpret times as UTC, rather than as local time. @param - strict - whether to return null if there are any extra characters after timestamp. '''

-@returns - a parsed Date object, if successful; otherwise, null if the specifier

-did not match.
+@returns - a parsed Date object, if successful; otherwise, null if the specifier did not match.

 C.Time.timestampFinder()

-(method) Time.timestampFinder(utc?: boolean): AutoTimeParser
+(method) Time.timestampFinder(utc?: boolean).find(<source-field>): AutoTimeParser

-'''